-Mr. Mondor, age 63, has served as the Company's Chief Executive Officer and a member of our Board since June 2017.
+Mr. Mondor, age 64, has served as the Company's Chief Executive Officer and a member of our Board since June 2017.
 Mr. Mondor also served as President of the Company from June 2017 until August 2018, when he was appointed to serve as Chairman of our Board.
-Mr. Mondor's term will expire at the 2019 Annual Meeting of Stockholders.
 Prior to joining the Company, from April 2016 to June 2017, Mr. Mondor provided corporate strategy and M&A advisory services to the telecommunications industry through his private consulting firm, The Mondor Group, LLC.
 From March 2015 to March 2016, he was President and Chief Executive Officer of Spectralink Corporation, a private equity-owned global company that designs and manufactures mobile-workforce telecommunications products, including Android based industrial WiFi devices, for global enterprises.
 From April 2008 to November 2014, Mr. Mondor was the President and Chief Executive Officer of Concurrent Computer Corporation, a global company that designs and manufactures IP video delivery systems and real-time Linux based software solutions for the global services provider, military, aerospace and financial services industries.
 From February 2007 to March 2008, he was President of Mitel Networks, Inc., a subsidiary of Mitel Networks Corporation, a global company that designs and manufactures business communications systems and mobile communications technology that serve the enterprise and wireless carrier markets.
 Prior to that, Mr. Mondor held a number of executive management positions at Nortel Networks, including Vice President and General Manager of Enterprise Network Solutions and Vice President of Global Marketing for Nortel's \$10 billion Optical Internet business.
 Mr. Mondor holds a Master of Science degree in Electrical Engineering from the University of Ottawa and a Bachelor of Science degree in Electrical Engineering from the University of Manitoba.
 Mr. Mondor's substantial experience in the telecommunications and technology industries, gained from senior executive positions at leading global corporations, and his unique understanding of our operations, opportunities and challenges, provide a particularly relevant and informed background for him to serve as a member of our Board.

-Brian Miller
+Mr. Mondor's term as a director will expire at the 2022 annual meeting of stockholders of the Company.

-Director since August 2018
+Brian Miller Director since August 2018